techidaily/site-win-extraordinary/source/_posts/harnessing-emotional-discipline-for-sustained-profits-using-trade-copier-on-metatrader-4-and-5-platforms.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Understanding the Psychology Behind Long-Term Trading

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/793ViIxl4tI?si=DDBkjPlPX5bZ-f1Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Sj2QNA-JXI?si=V-_h73iE3VlE214k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Understanding the Psychology Behind Long-Term Trading

 ### Importance of Patience